Catching the Past "Water Ices"

 Problems For Early Makers of "Ices"

-And speaking of looking impressive, ices were usually placed in a mould.
+Speaking of looking impressive, ices were usually placed in a mould.
 Fruit shapes were popular (especially pineapple), and the ice creams were coloured to match the fruit shape of their mould.

 Closer to the Regency period, confectioners began to dabble in texture and taste.
 Therefore, those who could make the dessert yummy, feel good in one's mouth, freeze properly, and look good were highly prized, hence the popularity of Gunter's Tea Room which could do all that!